akaterra/udb.py/readme.rst

 BTree index:

-* **const** - an index has only one index key that refers exactly to the one record in case of single valued index or to the set of records covered by the same index key in case of multivalued index (can be fetched linearly)
+* **const** - an index has only one index key that refers exactly to the one record in case of single valued index or to the set of records covered by the same index key in case of multi-record index (can be fetched linearly)

-* **in** - an index has multiple index keys, each one refers exactly to the one record in case of single valued index or to the set of records covered by the same index key in case of multivalued index (can be fetched linearly)
+* **in** - an index has multiple index keys, each one refers exactly to the one record in case of single valued index or to the set of records covered by the same index key in case of multi-record index (can be fetched linearly)

 * **range** - an index covers multiple records by the index keys set having minimum and maximum values